flxwu/tech-talks/README.md

 ## 👨‍💻 Bio

-Felix is a 18 y/o Software Consultant for TNG Technology Consulting, mainly concentrated on JavaScript and Python.
-He loves everything surrounding Computer Science, from tinkering with algorithms and data structures to building Augmented Reality apps in the browser.
-In his free time, he is an active Open Source contributor and the co-creator of the JavaScript snippet collection [30secondsofcode.org](https://github.com/30-seconds/30-seconds-of-code) and a platform for tech interviewees called [30secondsofinterviews.org](https://github.com/30-seconds/30-seconds-of-interviews).

-When not doing something related to computers, you can find him going on conferences or sometimes helping organize [CSSFrankfurt](https://cssfrankfurt.de) or [HacktoberfestFFM](https://hacktoberfestffm.de).
-He loves traveling, playing basketball and frisbee, as well as hanging out with friends.
-Like many young people, he also loves going on parties!
-Before joining TNG, he's been doing React Native magic at Runtastic.
-Currently, his goal is to read a book every month.
+Felix is an 18 y/o Software Engineer working for the German Agency Sinnerschrader, a part of Accenture.
+He mainly works with JavaScript and loves tinkering with it, whether it be on websites, in machine learning, or to do augmented reality.
+In his free time, he co-founded the Open Source organization 30-seconds.
+There, he co-authored the interview platform [30secondsofinterviews](https://github.com/30-seconds/30-seconds-of-interviews) to help coders prepare for their interview, as well as the JavaScript utility library [30secondsofcode](https://github.com/30-seconds/30-seconds-of-code) to facilitate their workflow.
+When not doing something related to computers, you can find him going on conferences or playing basketball!

 @flxwu - [Twitter](https://twitter.com/felix_codes) / [Github](https://github.com/flxwu) / [CV](https://resume.io/r/aJyyo)